 The Elmore Leonard Archive contains the papers related to Leonard’s personal and professional life.
 The majority of the collection is comprised of drafts, manuscripts and typescripts of Leonard’s novels, short stories and screen adaptations and the research and notes related to the writing and publication of these works, including unpublished works.
 Also included in the collection are personal and professional correspondence, legal and contractual documents related to Leonard’s career, biographical information related to Leonard and the Leonard family and realia related to Leonard’s writing career, including typewriters, director’s chairs and awards.

-The Elmore Leonard Archive is open for research and the finding aid to the collection can be accessed by following the link on the left.
+The Elmore Leonard Archive is open for research and the finding aid to the collection can be accessed by following the link on the right.